To get here:

 - A Printix Anywhere print queue will be broadcast on all networks that have Enable mobile print checked.

-- Mobile printed anywhere documents can be released only to printers that has a print queue with Via the cloud checked.
+- Mobile printed anywhere documents can, unless the printer’s QR code or NFC tag is scanned, be released only to printers that has a print queue with Via the cloud checked.

 - Print 2-sided by default